 Pedal Trailers & Trail-a-Bikes like the Weehoo iGo Turbo and the WeeRide Co-Pilot — neither of these are enclosed, and the WeeRide is more like riding a bike

 There are hundreds of viable bike cargo trailer options on the market.
 We whittled down the field to options we feel will perform well and last.
 We hope our breakdown and assessment of these top-tier bike cargo trailers help you pick the perfect one for your needs and lifestyle.
 For other biking needs, we've got you covered.
-We've tested everything from the best mountain bikes to the best electric bikes and essential biking accessories like the best bike pumps and top-rated bike helmets.
+We've tested everything from mountain bikes to electric bikes and essential biking accessories like bike pumps and top-rated bike helmets.